PE Sections

 file.Sections.Add(section);

-Some sections (such as .data
+Some sections (such as .data or .bss) contain uninitialized data,

 and might be resized in virtual memory at runtime.
 As such, the virtual